From Atiyah Classes to Homotopy Leibniz Algebras: Atiyah classes

 \subsubsection{The abelian category $\category{A}$}

-It is classical a result that the space $\sections{A}$ of smooth sections of a Lie algebroid $A$ over a smooth manifold $M$ is a Lie-Rinehart algebra over the commutative ring $C^\infty(M)$~\cite{Huebschmann,Rinehart}.
-We denote the (abelian) category of modules over this Lie-Rinehart algebra by the symbol $\category{A}$.
-Alternatively, the objects of $\category{A}$ can be seen as left modules over the universal enveloping algebra $\enveloppante{A}$ of the Lie algebroid $A$.
-The space of smooth sections of an $A$-module, i.e.\ a vector bundle over $M$ endowed with an $A$-action, is an object of $\category{A}$.
+It is a classical result that the space $\sections{A}$ of smooth sections of a Lie algebroid $A$ over a smooth manifold $M$ is a Lie-Rinehart algebra over the commutative ring $C^\infty(M)$~\cite{Huebschmann,Rinehart}.
+We denote the abelian category of modules over this Lie-Rinehart algebra by the symbol $\category{A}$.
+Alternatively, $\category{A}$ can be seen as the category of left modules over the universal enveloping algebra $\enveloppante{A}$ \cite{quantumgroupoid:Xu} of the Lie algebroid $A$.
+In particular, the space of smooth sections of an $A$-module, i.e.\ a vector bundle over $M$ endowed with an $A$-action, is an object in $\category{A}$.
+By $D^+(\category{A})$, we denote the bounded below derived category of $\category{A}$, which is a symmetric monoidal category \cite{Joyal_Street}.
+The interchange isomorphism $\tau:X\varotimes Y\to Y\varotimes X$ of a pair of objects $X$ and $Y$ of $D^+ (\category{A})$ is given by